microsoft/MetaEase/README.md

 - **Code Path**: Each heuristic execution follows a specific code path (determined by conditional branches).
 MetaEase tracks code paths to ensure path-aware gradient updates.

 - **KLEE Iterations**: MetaEase partitions variables into clusters and optimizes them sequentially.
 Each cluster optimization is called a "KLEE iteration" because KLEE is run to generate seeds for that cluster.

+# Running Paper Experiments
+To geterate the plots for the paper, you can run use the commands in `paper.sh`.